 Welcome

 Prideful?
-Because to put my words to paper (or webpage) that are so far from perfection and quality I knowingly pollute the discourse, and I should know how inadequate I am and not make those ramblings available to anyone else.
+Because to put my imperfect words to paper (or webpage), I pollute the discourse, and I should know how inadequate I am and not broadcast those ramblings,

 From Hegel,